torproject/torspec/proposals/331-res-tokens-for-anti-dos.md

   double spend protection cache by maintaining a sorted array of truncated DEST_DIGEST elements.

-  If any of the above steps fail, the verification process aborts and the introduction request gets discarded.
+  If any of the above steps fails, the verification process aborts and the introduction request gets discarded.

   If all the above verification steps have been completed successfully, the